 Currently, only the CBRS band in the U.S. mandates a SAS entity to share and manage access to spectrum.
 Other countries may follow suit in spectrum bands allocated for shared use in the future.

-Safi Khan, Telit: CBRS spectrum is considered mid-band.
+Safi Khan, Telit Cinterion: CBRS spectrum is considered mid-band.
 It doesn’t penetrate as well as the low-band LTE networks or Wi-Fi in 2.4 GHz.
 Still, most Wi-Fi networks today operate primarily in 5 GHz instead of 2.4.
 Most new devices prefer 5 GHz.
-So, when you compare CBRS 3.5 GHz to Wi-Fi in 5 GHz, CBRS has better penetration.
+So, when you compare CBRS at 3.5 GHz to Wi-Fi at 5 GHz, CBRS has better penetration.

 Moreover, CBRS devices can transmit at a higher power than Wi-Fi, so the coverage is much better.
 CBRS can reach ubiquitous coverage using Class B devices that transmit up to 50 Watts in outdoor scenarios and combine Class A devices for indoor coverage at 1 Watt transmit power.
 Compared to low-band LTE, CBRS in mid-band can achieve the same coverage by deploying a denser network than LTE.
 LTE networks are primarily covering outdoor areas, and users frequently experience inadequate LTE coverage indoors.
 CBRS mid-band indoors can complement LTE networks, and a neutral host model can offer indoor cellular coverage to mobile operators.

-Safi Khan, Telit: The range of 900 MHz networks is longer than that of CBRS, so 900 MHz networks are more suitable for covering vast areas like utilities.
-Throughput and bandwidth of CBRS networks are faster than 900 MHz, so services like video are only possible over CBRS networks, whereas 900 MHz can operate narrowband voice, and lower-rate data access is more suitable for mission-critical services.
+Safi Khan, Telit Cinterion: The range of 900 MHz networks is longer than that of CBRS, so 900 MHz networks are more suitable for covering vast areas like utilities.
+The throughput and bandwidth of CBRS networks are faster than 900 MHz, so services like video are only possible over CBRS networks, whereas 900 MHz can operate narrowband voice, and lower-rate data access is more suitable for mission-critical services.

-Safi Khan, Telit: There is a robust OnGo ecosystem already established.
+Safi Khan, Telit Cinterion: There is a robust OnGo ecosystem already established.
 Many players in the slide below can help you get started and achieve your goal of deploying a CBRS network to a healthcare facility.